diana-legrand/pet_projects/hockey_project/README.md

 ## 🔍 Overview

-This project explores player connections in the Kontinental Hockey League (KHL) by introducing the "Lemtyugov Number" - a custom proximity metric inspired by **Erdős and Bacon numbers**.
-It measures how closely a given player is connected to Nikolay Lemtyugov based on shared team history.
-The Lemtyugov Number is hockey’s version of the “six degrees of separation” concept, grounded in **graph theory**.
-It’s based on the idea that any two players in the KHL can be connected through a chain of teammates — with the number representing how many steps it takes to link them to Lemtyugov.
-This number captures the relational proximity between players and reveals how team composition and career movement shape the league's network.
-Using **Python and NetworkX**, I modeled the player network as a graph, where nodes represent players and edges represent shared seasons on the same team.
-This approach enabled visualization of league-wide player connections, highlighting clusters, central players, and degrees of separation.
+This project explores player connectivity in the Kontinental Hockey League (KHL) by introducing the Lemtyugov Number — a custom proximity metric inspired by the **Erdős and Bacon numbers**.
+It quantifies how closely a given player is connected to Nikolay Lemtyugov, based on shared seasons on the same team.

+Think of it as hockey’s version of six degrees of separation modeled using **graph theory**.
+The network is built by treating each player as a node, and drawing edges between players who were teammates in overlapping time periods.
+The Lemtyugov Number is then computed using shortest-path algorithms to reveal how many "handshakes" connect any player to Lemtyugov.

 The concept builds on **social network theory** and quantifies **relational proximity within the league**.
-This project offers insight into the underlying structure of professional hockey networks, revealing how players are interconnected across teams and seasons.
+This model sheds light on how career paths, team composition, and transfers shape connectivity across the league.
+It's a novel application of social network theory to professional hockey.

 ## 🎯 Objectives